 5. “Cosmic Battle on the Edge of the Universe,” The Infinity Gauntlet #4 (10/91)

-There’s a whole lot of back story to this 1991 mini-series, but all you need to know is this: Thanos, a cosmic-level baddie in love with Death (like, literally in love with Death), gains control of six “infinity gems” that together give him control of all known existence.
+There’s a whole lot of back story to this 1991 mini-series, but all you need to know is this: Thanos, a cosmic-level baddie in love with Death (like, literally in love with Death), gains control of six “infinity gems” that together give him control of all known space and time.
 First item on the agenda?
 The sudden disappearance of one-half of all sentient beings in the universe.
 Yes, it’s one of those stories again, and once again only the heroes of Earth can save the day.
-So off they go with little more of a plan than “let’s get ‘im!”… with predictable results.
-Here we see Cap being his usual noble self, spouting his patented as-long-as-one-man-stands-up-to-you speech while Thanos shatters his shield with his fist.
+So off they go with little more of a plan than “Let’s get ‘im!” — with predictable results.
+Here we see Cap being his usual noble self, spouting his patented as-long-as-one-man-stands-up-to-evil speech while Thanos casually shatters his shield with his fist.

 How’d they fix it?
 Thanos’ granddaughter ends up with the Infinity Gauntlet containing the gems and uses it to Ctrl-Z all the bad stuff that Thanos did during his brief godhood, including un-shattering Cap’s shield.